pj-pranav/pj-pranav/README.md

 Welcome to my GitHub profile!
 I'm currently pursuing Electronics and Computer Engineering at VTU, where I'm honing my skills in both hardware and software development.
 I have a passion for learning and exploring new technologies, especially in the fields of electronics and programming.

 🛠️ Technologies & Tools
-- Languages:C, C++, Python
+- Languages:C, C++, Python,Java
 - Tools: Git, VSCode
 -
 🌱 What I'm Learning
-- Currently diving into embedded systems and microcontroller programming.
+- Currently diving into Digital system design in verilog and leetcode DSA.
-- Exploring responsive web design and cyber security.
+- Exploring responsive web design ,Amezon Web Services(AWS) and cyber security.

 💬 Ask Me About
-- Electronics circuit design
+- Electronics circuit design,IoT,Analog and digital electronics.
-- C and Python programming
+- C ,C++ and Python programming

 📫 How to Reach Me
 - **Email:** joshipranav884@gmail.com